|

 -

-opportunity for the group members to observe themselves and each other
+offers the opportunity for the group members to observe themselves and

 -

-take on a range of roles, including that of leader, co-leader, member
+members can take on a range of roles, including that of leader, co-leader,

 -

-have many chances to receive a range of different peoples feedback
+group therapists have many chances to receive a range of different peoples

-in those different roles as well as the trainers feedback to them.
+feedback in those different roles as well as the trainers feedback

 -

-also have an opportunity to explore their own experiences in a relatively
+group therapists also have an opportunity to explore their own experiences

-leisured setting - a luxury not afforded in groups they will run themselves.
+in a relatively leisured setting - a luxury not afforded in groups they

 ..... |